SophisF/PPS-19-ScalaBeelity/README.md

 **For Windows/Unix systems:**

-Start runnable Jar with this command: `java - jar path/ScalaBeelity.jar`
+Start runnable Jar with this command: `java -jar /path/to/ScalaBeelity.jar`